mpmckenna8/sdparks/README.md

 sql for getting all the parks with a given actvity, should probably use with DISTINCT

   select unit_name FROM parkspoly WHERE first_fac_='Swim Center';

+  Actually better to use WHERE sum_skateb>0 because first_fac will only hold one value.

 some activity names are:
   Tennis/racquet court
   Skate park